 After your appeal brief is filed, the trademark examining attorney (representing the Trademark Office) will have time to prepare and submit his own brief.
 The trademark examining attorney will try to counter all of your arguments and evidence in the hope of convincing the TTAB to uphold the refusal to register your trademark.
 Once the trademark examining attorney’s brief has been filed, you have the option of submitting a reply brief to specifically address any of the points raised by the trademark examining attorney.

 Once all briefs have been filed, the TTAB will review the entire record and make its decision.
 In the event the TTAB rules in your favor, your trademark application will be allowed to continue through the trademark registration process.
 On the other hand, if the TTAB sides with the trademark examining attorney, your trademark application will go abandoned unless you further appeal the decision to the United States Court of Appeals for the Federal Circuit (which is very expensive and unlikely to be successful).

-If you have received a final refusal from the Trademark Office and are considering appealing the decision to the Trademark Trial and Appeal Board, please give me a call at (314) 749-4059 for your free legal consultation, or simply send me an email (firstname.lastname@example.org) or use the form directly above.
+If you have received a final refusal from the Trademark Office and are considering working with a knowledgeable and experienced trademark attorney to file an appeal with the Trademark Trial and Appeal Board, please give me a call at (314) 749-4059 for your free legal consultation, or simply send me an email (firstname.lastname@example.org) or use the form directly above.
 I look forward to hearing from you soon.